hastyhippo/Nerdle/README.md

 # Nerdle
-Wordle solver and clone written in React JS, CSS, HTML and C++
+Wordle clone written in React JS, CSS, HTML and C++

+A sidebar contains the optimal guess, based on information theory alongside some precomputation.
-To speed up computation, bitwise C++ operations were used as part of the backend.
+To speed up computation, C++ was integrated into the codebase, using bitwise operations and search algorithms.

-Run the following commands to start: npm i yarn yarn start
+Run the following commands to start: npm i yarn

+yarn start